AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/accounts/write_accounts_contract.md

 For this tutorial, we will write an account contract that uses Schnorr signatures for authenticating transaction requests.

-> That is, every time a transaction payload is passed to this account contract's 'entrypoint' function, the account contract will demand a valid Schnorr signature, whose signed message matches the transaction payload, and whose signer matches the account contract owner's public key.
+Every time a transaction payload is passed to this account contract's `entrypoint` function, the account contract requires a valid Schnorr signature, whose signed message matches the transaction payload, and whose signer matches the account contract owner's public key.
 If the signature fails, the transaction will fail.

 For the sake of simplicity, we will hardcode the signing public key into the contract, but you could store it [in a private note](../../../../learn/concepts/accounts/keys.md#using-a-private-note), [in an immutable note](../../../../learn/concepts/accounts/keys.md#using-an-immutable-private-note), or [on a separate keystore](../../../../learn/concepts/accounts/keys.md#using-a-separate-keystore), to mention a few examples.